Xyreo11/TCP-Chat-App/README.md

-A socket-based chat application with a kawaii pink theme.
+A socket-based chat application with a pink theme.

 ## Features